Justice for Abu Ghraib

 Historic Trial in Al Shimari v.
 CACI (2024)

-The trial coincided with the 20th anniversary of when the Abu Ghraib scandal broke and the world learned the horrifying treatment Iraqi detainees were subjected to in the U.S.-run detention center.
+The trial took place 20 years after the Abu Ghraib scandal broke and the world learned the horrifying treatment Iraqi detainees were subjected to in the U.S.-run detention center.
 Photographs and video showed naked, hooded detainees posed in human pyramids, prisoners on leashes, and widespread sexual assault – images so horrifying, they are burned into the conscience of a generation.
 The revelations drew demands for accountability and redress from around the world.
 Subsequent military investigations led to the court-martial of a small number of low-level U.S. soldiers as well as documentation of the role played in the torture at Abu Ghraib by private military contractors from two U.S. corporations: Titan Corporation (later known as L-3 Services and Engility Corporation) and CACI Premier Technology, Inc.

-The three plaintiffs – Suhail Najim Abdullah Al Shimari, Asa’ad Hamza Hanfoosh Zuba’e, and Salah Hasan Nusaif Al-Ejaili – endured the infamous tactics and their aftermath.
-After 20 years, they finally had the opportunity to share what they endured at Abu Ghraib through their testimony at trial – Salah, live in the courtroom in Alexandria, and Asa’ad and Suhail via video-link from Baghdad.
+Never before this case had survivors of U.S post-9/11 torture testified in a U.S. courtroom.
+After 20 years, the three plaintiffs – Suhail Najim Abdullah Al Shimari, Asa’ad Hamza Hanfoosh Zuba’e, and Salah Hasan Nusaif Al-Ejaili, finally had the opportunity to share what they endured at Abu Ghraib through their testimony at trial – Salah, in person in the courtroom in Alexandria, and Asa’ad and Suhail via video-link from Baghdad.
+The trial also featured testimony from U.S. generals, CACI employees, and former military police involved in the torture.

 More about Al Shimari v.
 CACI

-Since the case was filed in 2008, CACI has tried to dismiss it more than 20 times, invoking a range of legal defenses and immunities that argue at the core that CACI should not be held liable for conduct – even if unlawful – done in Iraq, while working under contract with the United States.
-This case has gone on appeal to the Fourth Circuit five times, and, after it failed to have the case dismissed, CACI sought a Supreme Court review – which was denied.
-The Supreme Court has three times narrowed the scope of the Alien Tort Statute since this lawsuit was filed, but the case has survived: in 2018, Judge Leonie Brinkema found that plaintiffs have sufficiently pled – and had evidence to support – their claims and that the case should proceed to a trial for a U.S. jury to decide the merits.
+Since the case was filed in 2008, CACI has tried to have it dismissed more than 20 times, invoking a range of legal defenses and immunities that argue at the core that CACI should not be held liable for conduct – even if unlawful – done in Iraq, while working under contract with the United States.
+Before trial, the case had gone on appeal to the Fourth Circuit five times, and, after it failed to have the case dismissed there, CACI sought a Supreme Court review – which was denied.
+The Supreme Court has narrowed the scope of the Alien Tort Statute three times since this lawsuit was filed, but the case survived: in 2018, Judge Leonie Brinkema found that plaintiffs had sufficiently pled – and had evidence to support – their claims and that the case should proceed to a trial for a U.S. jury to decide the merits.
 Judge Brinkema reaffirmed this decision after the Supreme Court’s Nestle Alien Tort Statute decision.

 Trial – Resources